-RWHAP serves a significant population of Hispanic/Latino clients living with HIV.
-In 2014, 73 percent of the more than half a million clients served by the Program were from racial or ethnic minority populations, and approximately 22 percent of all RWHAP clients identified as Hispanic/Latino.
-Below are more details about this RWHAP client population:
+A critical population served by RWHAP is Hispanic/Latino clients living with HIV.
+Of the more than half a million clients served by RWHAP, 73.3 percent are from racial or ethnic minority populations, with 23.1 percent of all RWHAP clients identifying as Hispanic/Latino.

-▶ The majority of Hispanic/Latino clients are low-income.
-More than 68 percent of Hispanic/Latino clients served by RWHAP live at or below 100 percent of the federal poverty level.
-This is greater than the national RWHAP average (64 percent).

-- The majority of Hispanic/Latino clients are male.
-About 74 percent of Hispanic/Latino clients are male, about 25 percent are female, and slightly more than 1 percent of Hispanic/Latino clients are transgender.
-The proportion of Hispanic/Latino males compared to females is slightly higher than the national RWHAP average (about 71 percent males and 28 percent females). - The RWHAP Hispanic/Latino client population continues to increase in age.
-About 36 percent of Hispanic/Latino clients are aged 50 years and older.
-An additional 16 percent are aged 40 to 49 years old. - About 4 percent of Hispanic/Latino clients have unstable housing situations.
-This is slightly less than the national RWHAP average (about 5 percent). - Approximately 45 percent of all Hispanic/Latino clients are men who have sex with men (MSM).
-This is the national RWHAP average of MSM clients (about 45 percent). - Lack of health care coverage continues to affect Hispanic/ Latino clients served by RWHAP.
-More than 31 percent of Hispanic/Latino clients have no health care coverage, which is higher than the national RWHAP average (about 25 percent).
+- ▶ The majority of Hispanic/Latino clients served by RWHAP are low income.
+Data show that 65.4 percent of Hispanic/Latino clients are living at or below 100 percent of the federal poverty level, which is higher than the national RWHAP average (62.8 percent). - ▶ The majority of Hispanic/Latino clients served by RWHAP are male.
+Data show that 75.1 percent of clients are male, 23.3 percent are female, and 1.6 percent are transgender. - ▶ Data show that 4.3 percent of Hispanic/Latino clients have unstable housing.
+This is slightly less than the national RWHAP average (5.2 percent). - ► The Hispanic/Latino client population is aging.
+Hispanic/Latino clients aged 50 years and older account for 39.1 percent of all Hispanic/Latino RWHAP clients. - Among Hispanic/Latino male clients, 63.3 percent are men who have sex with men (MSM).
+This is slightly lower than the national RWHAP average of MSM clients (64.1 percent of all male clients).

-Medical care and treatment improves health and decreases transmission of HIV.
-More than 83 percent of Hispanic/Latino clients receiving HIV medical care are retained in care, which is higher than the national RWHAP average (approximately 80 percent).
-About 84 percent of Hispanic/Latino clients receiving HIV medical care are virally suppressed, which also is higher than the national RWHAP average (81 percent).1
+Medical care and treatment improve health outcomes and decrease the risk of HIV transmission.
+Approximately 87.2 percent of Hispanic/Latino RWHAP clients receiving HIV medical care are virally suppressed,\ which is higher than the national RWHAP average (84.9 percent).